Abdelaziz-Mahdi/grocery-list/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+If you want to get a local copy up and running, please follow these steps.

 ### Prerequisites